Russia takes losses in failed river crossing, officials say

 In other developments, a move by Finland and, potentially, Sweden to join NATO was thrown into question when Turkish President Recep Tayyip Erdogan said his country is “not of a favorable opinion” toward the idea.
 He accused Sweden and other Scandinavian countries of supporting Kurdish militants and others Turkey considers terrorists.

 An expansion of NATO would be a blow to Russian President Vladimir Putin, who undertook the war in what he said was a bid to thwart the alliance’s eastward advance.
-But the invasion of Ukraine has stirred fears in other countries along Russia’s flank that they could be next.
+But in the wake of the invasion of Ukraine, other countries along Russia’s flank fear they could be next.

-With Ukraine pleading for more arms to fend off the invasion, the European Union’s foreign affairs chief announced plans to give the country an additional 500 million euros ($520 million) to buy heavy weapons.
+With Ukraine pleading for more arms to fend off the invasion, the European Union’s foreign affairs chief announced plans to give Kyiv an additional 500 million euros ($520 million) to buy heavy weapons.

-Ukrainian Defense Minister Oleksii Reznikov said heavy weapons from the West now making their way to the front lines — including American 155 mm howitzers — will take some time to turn the tide in Ukraine’s favor.
-He admitted there is no quick end to the war in sight.
+Ukrainian Defense Minister Oleksii Reznikov welcomed the heavy weapons making their way to the front lines but admitted there is no quick end to the war in sight.

-“We are entering a new, long-term phase of the war,” Reznikov wrote in a Facebook post.
+“We are entering a new, long-term phase of the war,” he wrote in a Facebook post.
 “Extremely difficult weeks await us.
 How many there will be?
 No one can say for sure.”

+Fierce fighting has been taking place on the Siversky Donets River near the city of Severodonetsk, said Oleh Zhdanov, an independent Ukrainian military analyst.
+The Ukrainian military has launched counterattacks but has failed to halt Russia’s advance, he said.

+“The fate of a large portion of the Ukrainian army is being decided — there are about 40,000 Ukrainian soldiers,” he said.

-The Ukrainian military chief for the Luhansk region of the Donbas said Friday that Russian forces opened fire 31 times on residential areas the day before, destroying dozens of homes, notably in Hirske and Popasnianska villages, and a bridge in Rubizhne.
+The Ukrainian military chief for the Luhansk region of the Donbas said Friday that Russian forces opened fire 31 times on residential areas the day before, destroying dozens of homes, notably in Hirske and Popasnianska villages.
+He said Russian troops have taken nearly full control of Rubizhne, a city with a prewar population of around 55,000.

-In the south, Ukrainian officials claimed another success in the Black Sea, saying their forces took out another Russian ship, though there was no confirmation from Russia and no casualties were reported.

-The Vsevolod Bobrov logistics ship was badly damaged but not thought to have sunk when it was struck while trying to deliver an anti-aircraft system to Snake Island, said Oleksiy Arestovych, a Ukrainian presidential adviser.

-In April, Ukraine sank the Moskva, a guided missile cruiser that was the flagship of Russia’s Black Sea fleet.
-In March it destroyed a landing ship.
+In the ruined southern port of Mariupol, Ukrainian fighters holed up in a steel plant faced continued Russian attacks on the last stronghold of resistance in the city.
+Sviatoslav Palamar, deputy commander of Ukraine’s Azov Regiment, said his troops will hold out “as long as they can” despite shortages of ammunition, food, water and medicine.

-Justin Crump, a former British tank commander who is now a security consultant, said Moscow’s losses have forced it to downsize its objectives.
-He said the Russians have had to use hastily patched-together units that haven’t trained together and are thus less effective.
+Justin Crump, a former British tank commander who is now a security consultant, said Moscow’s losses have forced it to downsize its objectives in Ukraine.
+He said the Russians have had to use hastily patched-together units that haven’t trained together.

 “This is not going to be quick.
 So we’re settled in for a summer of fighting at least.
 I think the Russian side is very clear that this is going to take a long time,” he said.

+Ukrainian Prosecutor General Iryna Venediktova said she is readying war crimes cases against 41 Russian soldiers for offenses including bombing civilian infrastructure, killing civilians, rape and looting.
+It was not immediately clear how many of the suspects are in Ukrainian hands and how many would be tried in absentia.

-In a small Kyiv courtroom, scores of journalists watched the start of the wartime proceedings, which will be closely watched by international observers to make sure the trial is fair.
+In a small Kyiv courtroom, scores of journalists witnessed the start of the wartime proceedings, which will be closely watched by international observers to make sure the trial is fair.

 The defendant, dressed in a blue and gray hoodie and gray sweatpants, sat in a small glass cage during the proceedings, which lasted about 15 minutes and will resume on Wednesday.